 Does your state have a voter ID law?

 As of February 2017, the following 32 states* have some form of voter ID law in effect.
-Click on your state below for details about ID requirements at the polls.
+Get details on what IDs are accepted to vote in your state.
 Download a free printable wallet-sized card that lists the voter ID requirements in each state + DC HERE.
 Spanish language versions are available HERE.

 *The voter ID laws in North Carolina, Texas and Wisconsin are being appealed.
 West Virginia has enacted a voter ID law that is scheduled to go into effect on January 1, 2018.